Vega Sicilia, Alion, DO Ribera del Duero, Spain, 2011

 WSET style tasting note

-Appearance: clear and bright, deep intensity ruby, practically no sediment.
+Appearance: clear and bright, deep intensity ruby, showing tears, and practically no sediment.

 Nose: clean, pronounced intensity, developing, with aromas as they come, of raw steak, black currant, bit floral and perfumed – spicy peony with a little lift of violets, black cherry, low-key sweet oak, black liquorice, stewed black berries, a little herbal, a creamy nuance, a little toasty, smoky, warm rich tobacco, hints of stewed red berries – currants and cherry perhaps, in the background.